ddtraveller/TEFLTools/README.md

 19. **Aramaiku Jesus no Timor Leste / Aramaic Jesus and Timor Leste**
     - This course explores the native tongue of Jesus, Aramaic, its use in his teachings and its relevance to Timor-Leste's cultural and spiritual context.

+20. **Mikrobioma /The Microbiome **
+    - This course explores the human microbiome and its impact on health, with a focus on applications in Timor-Leste.
+Students will learn about the diverse microbial communities inhabiting the human body, their roles in health and disease, and how environmental and cultural factors in Timor-Leste influence the microbiome.
+The course aims to provide a foundation for understanding microbiome research and its potential applications in improving public health in Timor-Leste.

 <img src="jpg/TL_kids2.jpg" alt="Timorese children in traditional dress" width="400"/>